Snug Harbor: Building C

 Building C, also known as the Administration Building, was completed in 1833 and is Lafever's oldest surviving work.
-As of 2020, building C houses part of the Newhouse Center for Contemporary Art.
+It houses part of the Newhouse Center for Contemporary Art.
 The building consists of two stories, a raised basement, and an attic; it is rectangular in plan with a gable roof.
 The main entrance contains a set of steps underneath a stone portico, consisting of eight columns supporting a classic pediment.
 Early renderings show that the columns had no fluting and that the frieze and door frames were unornamented.
 The sides of building C are eight bays wide.
 The rear elevation is made of brick and has simpler Greek decorations.

 Building C was originally an administrative building with 34 rooms, including bedrooms, kitchens, dining rooms, washrooms, and recreational rooms.
 The entrance leads to a 2 1/2 -story main hall with ash floors and a vaulted ceiling, which occupies one-third of the first floor.
 Doorways lead to other rooms on the first floor and to the other buildings, and a hallway connects with the infirmary.
 A staircase on the left (east) side of the main hall, with iron railings and wooden wainscoted walls, connects the first and second floors.
 The second floor consists of a balustraded balcony surrounding the main hall, with fourteen doorways.
 The ceiling, shaped like an inverted keel, rises from brackets at each of the main hall's corners.
 It contains a central, domed skylight and a 20 by 100 ft mural.
 Various maritime-themed decorative elements and carvings are located on the ceiling and walls, while clerestory windows on the north and south walls resemble the sun and moon.
 Some interior decorations have been replaced over the years.